-Here is a video I made while explore the caves.
+Here is a video I made while exploring the caves.

 Since it is so far away, we ended up getting there about 40 minutes early.
-We took the time to explore the small visitors center they have, as well as walked around on the short trail to see cactus and a few historical plaques.
+We took the time to explore the small visitor center they had and walked around on the short trail to see cactus and a few historical plaques.
 There are two bathrooms here as well.

-When it was time for the tour to start, they gathered up the 15 of us and started by telling us the history of the area and the Mitchell’s who ran the cave.
+When it was time for the tour to start, they gathered up the 15 of us and began by telling us the history of the area and the Mitchell’s who ran the cave.